modeldriven-hu/astah-legend/README.md

     - Name
     - Background color
     - Text color
     - Rule [describing the rule in Groovy, like hasSterepotype(item, "Subsystem") ]
+- Ability to manage legends
+-   Create a new legend
+-   Modify a legend
+-   Delete a legend
+  - Legend repository?
+Does it make sense to have anything like that?